piotrekkr/salesforce-archivist/README.md

 ## Features

-- **Focused on files** - Based on configuration it fetches a list of files to download and process it.
+- **Focused on files** - Based on configuration, it fetches a list of files to download and process it.
 In case of error re-run only downloads missing files.
-No problems when SF object has thousands of files attached.
+No problems when an SF object has thousands of files attached.
 - **Reuse already downloaded files** - Because same files can be linked to multiple objects, it will reuse already downloaded file instead of downloading it again for new objects
 - **Big files download** - using python `simple-salesforce` library can handle downloading big files pretty well.
-- **Validation command** - When download is complete you can run validation command to check disk files against checksums from Salesforce.
+- **Validation command** - When download is complete, you can run validation command to check disk files against checksums from Salesforce.
 No additional API calls made during validation process.
 - **Mindful of Salesforce API limits** - Will pause download when configured API usage limit is hit and resume automatically when API usage drops.